aol/cyclops/cyclops-base/readme.md

 # Features

+Extensible components for Java 8

 *  Generic Monad operations
 *  Specific and InvokeDynamic based Monadic comprehension (for use in cyclops-for-comprehension and elsewhere)
 *  Mutable / LazyImmutable Utils for working with Closures / captured values & variables
 *  Stream utils - e.g. reverse a stream

 * Interfaces